rwieruch/blog_robinwieruch_content/the-soundcloud-client-in-react-redux.md

 The Stream component is a React ES6 class component.
 The render shorthand function returns the element.
 Additionally we retrieve the props from `this` by using ES6 destructuring and providing a default empty list.

-ES6 class components provide a slim API.
+React ES6 class components provide a slim API.
 These lifecycle methods can be used to hook into the component lifecycle.
 For instance you can do things before a component gets rendered with `componentWillMount()` or when it updated with `componentDidUpdate()`.
 You can read about all component {{% a_blank "lifecycle methods" "https://facebook.github.io/react/docs/react-component.html" %}}.

 {{< highlight javascript >}}
 class Stream extends React.Component {